MattDoesAThing/yuzu-wiki/Contributor-License-Agreement-Policy.md

 There is an expectation that users with this role are active participants in the project and its community, such as by continuing to satisfy the above criteria.

 ## How are maintainers removed from the yuzu project?
-* If an existing maintainer of the yuzu project becomes inactive, and therefore no longer satisfies requirement #1 above by failing to make any code change to yuzu in the most recent 12 month period, they will lose their formal maintainer status.
+* If an existing maintainer of the yuzu project becomes inactive, and therefore no longer satisfies requirement #1 above by failing to make any code change to yuzu within the most recent 12 month period, they will lose their formal maintainer status.
 * If an existing maintainer of the yuzu project violates the terms of the [[Contributor License Agreement]], or wishes to have their agreement terminated, thereby no longer satisfying requirement #2 above, they will immediately lose their formal maintainer status.
 * If an existing maintainer of the yuzu project no longer wishes to be a maintainer, thereby no longer satisfying requirement #3 above, they may immediately resign from this role by notifying the other maintainers.
 * Being a member of the [yuzu-emu/Maintainers](https://github.com/orgs/yuzu-emu/teams/maintainers/members) GitHub team alone does not necessarily mean that a contributor is still a maintainer of the yuzu project if they fail to satisfy any of the other requirements.
 Users will be be pruned from the [yuzu-emu/Maintainers](https://github.com/orgs/yuzu-emu/teams/maintainers/members) GitHub team if they become inactive.